+Gary Litwack Toronto, Canada 61 years Position(s) Held at the Company

+Director (Lead Independent Director) and also the chairman of the Audit Committee of the Board.

+Director Since: Principal Occupation for the Past Five Years

+May 2018 Counsel at McCarthy Tétrault LLP.

+Biography

-Gary Litwack Toronto, Canada 61 years Position(s) Held at the Company Director (Lead Independent Director) and also the chairman of the Audit Committee of the Board.
-Principal Occupation for the Past Five Years Director Since: May 2018 Counsel at McCarthy Tétrault LLP.
-Biography Gary Litwack has over 30 years of experience advising public and private companies on financing, mergers & acquisitions, governance and commercial matters, with a focus on the mining industry.
+Gary Litwack has over 30 years of experience advising public and private companies on financing, mergers & acquisitions, governance and commercial matters, with a focus on the mining industry.
 Mr. Litwack is a Canadian lawyer, Counsel at McCarthy Tétrault LLP in Toronto, Canada.
 Mr. Litwack received his LL.B. from the University of Ottawa, his LL.M.
 (International Business Transactions) from Osgoode Hall Law School in 1992, and was called to the Ontario bar in 1990.
 Mr. Litwack is a member of the Canadian Bar Association and the Law Society of Ontario.
 Mr. Litwack has been an Adjunct Professor of Advanced Securities Law at Osgoode Hall Law School.

-Common Shares Held 50,000 RSUs Granted 400,000
+Common Shares Held

+50,000

+RSUs Granted

+400,000

-Position(s) Held at the Company
+Frederico Marques Position(s) Held at the Company

-Director, Chair of the Corporate Governance, Nomination and Compensation Committee and also a member of the Audit and Finance Committees of the Board.
+48 years Director Since: June 2018 Director, Chair of the Corporate Governance, Nomination and Compensation Committee and also a member of the Audit and Finance Committees of the Board.

 Principal Occupation for the Past Five Years

-Frederico Marques Toronto, Canada 48 years Director Since: June 2018 Founder and Director of 4B Mining Corp; Head Canada's Office of Cescon, Barrieu, Flesch e Barreto Advogados; Partner at S4G - Strategy for Growth since September 2020; prior thereto, Partner and foreign legal consultant at McCarthy Tétrault LLP from February 2014 until August 2020.
+Founder and Director of 4B Mining Corp; Head Canada's Office of Cescon, Barrieu, Flesch e Barreto Advogados; Partner at S4G - Strategy for Growth since September 2020; prior thereto, Partner and foreign legal consultant at McCarthy Tétrault LLP from February 2014 until August 2020.

 Biography

 Frederico Marques has over 25 years of experience in structuring and implementing international transactions, including going public transactions, international joint ventures and strategic alliances, public and private M&A transactions, debt and equity capital raisings.
 Throughout his career, Frederico was involved in over US\$30 Billion in M&A, financings, joint ventures and other sophisticated transactions.
-Frederico is a Founding Partner of 4B Mining Corp. and S4G - Strategy for Growth and a Director and former Chairman of the BOD of the Brazil-Canada Chamber.
-Frederico combines 15 years of professional experience in Brazil, working for some of the leading and largest Brazilian companies, with 14+ years of experience working in Canada, including as a Partner of two of the largest Canadian law firms, leading their Latin America practice.
-Frederico is a lawyer with LLM and PhD degrees in International Law and Head Canada's Office of Cescon, Barrieu, Flesch e Barreto Advogados.
+Frederico is a Founding Partner and a director of 4B Mining Corp. and a Director and former Chairman of the BOD of the Brazil-Canada Chamber.
+Frederico combines 15 years of professional experience in Brazil, working for some of the leading and largest Brazilian companies, with 15+ years of experience working in Canada, including as a Partner of two of the largest Canadian law firms, leading their Latin America practice.
+Frederico is a lawyer with LLM and PhD degrees in International Law.

 Common Shares Held

-60,000
+203,500

 RSUs Granted

-406,500
+203 500

+Marcelo Paiva São Paulo, Brazil Position(s) Held at the Company

+Director, Chair of the Finance Committee, and also member of the Audit, ESG and the Corporate

+48 years Governance, Nomination and Compensation Committees of the Board.

+Director Since: Principal Occupation for the Past Five Years

+Managing Partner at A10 Investimentos.

+Biography

-Marcelo Paiva São Paulo, Brazil 48 years Position(s) Held at the Company Director, Chair of the Finance Committee, and also member of the Audit, ESG and the Corporate Governance, Nomination and Compensation Committees of the Board.
-Director Since: January 2019 Principal Occupation for the Past Five Years Managing Partner at A10 Investimentos.
-Biography Mr. Paiva is the Managing Partner and Co-Founder of A10 Investimentos.
-He is the portfolio manager of A10 FIA, the Company's largest shareholder.
+Mr. Paiva is the Managing Partner and Co-Founder of A10 Investimentos.
+He is the portfolio manager of the A10 Fund, the Company's largest shareholder.
 Mr. Paiva has over 20 years of experience in asset management and investment banking in New York, London and São Paulo.
 Prior to A10 Investimentos, Mr. Paiva was a Portfolio Manager at the Mittal Family Office in São Paulo.
-Previously, he was a Vice-President at the U.K. asset manager Millennium Global in London, which, at the time, had over US\$15 billion in assets under management and was one of the largest hedge funds in Europe.
+Previously, he was a Vice-President at the U.K. asset management and was one of the largest hedge funds in Europe.
 Mr. Paiva also held investment banking positions at Credit Suisse in London and UBS in New York.
 He has a Master in Business Administration from INSEAD in France and is a CFA Charterholder.

-Common Shares Held 406,550 RSUs Granted 670,500 multinational companies in the oil, steel, and mining sectors, in a global environment in Brazil and Switzerland.
-Mr. Peres is a former leader of consolidation and reporting at Vale, where he worked for fourteen years and participated in the IFRS adoption of this company.
-Prior to Vale, Mr. Peres worked for Shell and CSN being in both companies in USGAAP reporting key positions.
-His main areas of expertise are USA and International accounting, finance performance management, internal controls, process design, and systems design and implementation.
-Mr. Peres graduated in accounting with honors from Universidade Federal do Rio de Janeiro and has specializations in merger and acquisitions from Chicago Booth University and analytics for business from IMD - Switzerland.
-Mr. Peres serves as an advisor to the board of the Brazil-Switzerland Chamber of Commerce.
+Common Shares Held

+406,550 (1)

+RSUs Granted

+670,500